 - The project will begin in 2016 with the construction of a confinement barrier; - The installation of the pumping and treatment system is expected to begin in 2016; - Decontamination operations are expected to begin in 2017 and extend over an estimated 15-year period.
-The duration of the project will extend beyond 15 years, but it is impossible to determine the costs beyond 15 years; - For the East Sector, the portion of the costs attributable to the Corporation is estimated at one-third of the total costs to be incurred; - There is no residual value to the project.
+The duration of the project will extend beyond 15 years, but it is impossible to determine the costs beyond 15 years; - There is no residual value to the project.